 You probably need to change your screen brightness regularly.
 When it’s bright outside, you want to turn it up so you can see.
 When you’re in a dark room, you’ll want it dim so it doesn’t hurt your eyes.
-Decreasing your screen brightness will also help save you power and increase your laptop’s battery life.
+Decreasing your screen brightness will also help you save power and increase your laptop’s battery life.

 Aside from manually changing the screen brightness, you can have Windows change it automatically in a variety of ways.
 Windows can change it based on whether you’re plugged in, based on how much battery power you have left, or using an ambient light sensor built into many modern devices.